bGZo/soul/pages/Spring in Action.md

       - > To use embedded mongo, the spring.mongodb.embedded.version property must now be set.
 This helps to ensure that the MongoDB version that is used by the embedded support matches the MongoDB version that your application will use in production.
         via: [Spring Boot 2.6 Release Notes · spring-projects/spring-boot Wiki](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.6-Release-Notes#embedded-mongo)
       -
-    - WAIT I don't know why my entity field cannot be set `final`.
+    - WAITING I don't know why my entity field cannot be set `final`.
       - It throws error `Cannot set property id because no setter`.
 Okey, the properties cannot changed when set final.
 But why they need to set when the page load?
       - How does they work?
     -